 Do not file Form 1096 on its own.
 You will only prepare it if you need to file one of its corresponding information returns.
 And, you must send it with its corresponding returns to the IRS.

-Unlike Form 1099-MISC, you will not send Form 1096 to independent contractors or applicable state tax agencies.
+Unlike Form 1099-NEC or 1099-MISC, do not send Form 1096 to independent contractors or applicable state tax agencies.
 Only send Form 1096 to the IRS.

 How to fill out Form 1096

-You will need to include certain information on Form 1096, including personal information like your name, address, phone and fax numbers, and email address.
+Include certain information on Form 1096, such as personal information like your name, address, phone and fax numbers, and email address.
 And, you must record your business’s Federal Employer Identification Number (FEIN) or your Social Security number.

 Record the total number of forms you are sending with Form 1096.
 You also need to enter in the total amount of money you recorded on the corresponding information returns.

 Finally, you will need to mark an X next to the type of form you are filing.
-If you are filing Forms 1099-MISC, mark the box.
+For example, if you are filing Forms 1099-NEC, mark the box.

 Where to get 1096 forms